pwnywiz/contextualized-gnn/README.md

 This is the main research method used for the MSc thesis completion.
 It is based on [TextING](https://github.com/CRIPAC-DIG/TextING) and introduces a pipeline of pre-processing steps and modifications which convert this, from a non-contextual method, to a contextual method with quantized embeddings.

+Link to the dataset used for the experiments: [Dataset](https://drive.google.com/file/d/1DT5wZiObwSy2WlFjPWXR_fKJ-iC-6kPZ/view?usp=sharing)

 ## Requirements

 * Python 3.6+